 When you eat, your body converts the carbohydrate in the food into glucose, which is what your cells use for energy.
 Insulin’s job is to get the glucose out of your bloodstream and into your cells.
 But when you have diabetes, you either don’t make enough insulin or your body is not as sensitive to the insulin you do make as it used to be.
 Also, in many people with Type 2 diabetes, the body doesn’t release enough insulin when they first begin eating to keep their blood glucose levels down after the meal.

 There are many types of oral diabetes drugs.
-Some slow down the absorption of carbohydrate from meals, some stimulate your body to make more insulin, some make your body more sensitive to insulin, and some have multiple purposes.
+Some slow down the absorption of carbohydrate from meals, some decrease glucose production by the liver, some stimulate your body to make more insulin, some make your body more sensitive to insulin, some cause excess glucose to be eliminated in the urine, and some have multiple purposes.
 You may be prescribed more than one oral medicine, or an oral medicine plus insulin.
 Be sure to ask your doctor the names of the drugs you’re being asked to take, how they work, and if any can cause low blood glucose (hypoglycemia).
 It’s also legitimate to ask for samples to take while it’s being determined what types of drug(s) work best for you.
-If you cannot afford the drugs you are prescribed, ask your doctor about the drug manufacturer’s patient assistance program—most have one.
-If you have Type 2 diabetes, it’s likely that, over time, your drug doses will be increased, more drugs may be added, or different drugs—including insulin—may be needed.
+If you cannot afford the drugs you are prescribed, ask your doctor about the drug manufacturer’s patient assistance program — most have one.
+If you have Type 2 diabetes, it’s likely that, over time, your drug doses will be increased, more drugs may be added, or different drugs — including insulin — may be needed.
 That doesn’t mean that you haven’t been taking the right steps to manage your diabetes; it’s simply a natural progression of the condition.

 If you are prescribed insulin, you will need instruction on how to balance insulin, food intake, exercise, and other factors.
 In short, eating makes your blood glucose level rise and insulin makes it come down.
 Exercise also can make your blood glucose come down (think of it as a natural insulin-sensitizer), while factors such as illness, infection, and even hormone levels can affect your body’s need for and response to insulin.